Here Are 10 Powerful Photos In Memory Of 9/11

 — RetroNewsNow (@RetroNewsNow) September 11, 2018

-In the face of such tragedy, Americans came together like never before. it started with this iconic image, taken on the evening of September 11, showing firefighters on the scene raising an American flag.
+In the face of such tragedy, Americans came together like never before.
+It started with this iconic image, taken on the evening of September 11, showing firefighters on the scene raising an American flag.
 A symbol of the country’s resilience and a vow not to bend to such terror.

 This image was taken on September 14, 2001.
 President George W. Bush made his first appearance at the sight of the attack and spoke to the rescue teams assembled.
-Bush gave a speech that combined a thankfulness for the sacrifice of those who sought to save those buried in the rubble of the towers, as well as defiance against the terrorists who had perpetrated the attacks.
+Bush gave a speech that combined a thankfulness for the sacrifice of those who sought to save those buried in the rubble of the towers and defiance against the terrorists who had perpetrated the attacks.

 As the years have gone by, Americans have lived up to their vow to “Never Forget” the attacks and its aftermath.
-Taken in 2017, this photo shows the “Tribute in Light” appearing above the Manhatten skyline that was once dominated by the towers.
-The art installation is a beautiful reminder of once stood and what was lost.
+Taken in 2017, this photo shows the “Tribute in Light” appearing above the Manhattan skyline that was once dominated by the towers.
+The art installation is a beautiful reminder of what once stood and what was lost.

-This photo was taken on the tenth anniversary of the attacks as a member of the New York Police Department at the North Pool at the 9/11 Memorial, located at the former site of the World Trade Center.
+This photo was taken on the 10th anniversary of the attacks as a member of the New York Police Department salutes at the North Pool at the 9/11 Memorial, located at the former site of the World Trade Center.
 The memorial pays tribute to those lost on that fateful day, as well as houses a museum that is open to the public.